- Constipation Myths and Facts Slideshow

 - Children 2 to under 6 years of age: Use 60 to 90 ml of magnesium citrate; it may be taken as a single dose or divided doses with a maximum dose of 90 ml in 24 hours.

-Which drugs or supplements interact with magnesium citrate-oral?
+Which drugs or supplements interact with magnesium citrate?

-Magnesium citrate should not be combined with medications like:
+Magnesium citrate should not be combined with antibiotics like:

 Magnesium citrate decreases absorption of these antibiotics and leads to decreased therapeutic effect.